sontx/letrun/README.md

 This plugin allows you to extend the CLI tool with custom commands.
 We're using `commander` package to define commands.
 Please refer to this sample for more details: [sample-command-plugin.ts](packages/plugin/src/sample-command-plugin.ts).

-### JavaScript Engine
+### Script Engine

-This plugin allows some tasks to run JavaScript code in a sandboxed environment.
+This plugin allows some tasks to run script code in a sandboxed environment.
 The code is executed in a separate process to prevent side effects.

-Please refer to this default implementation for more details: [default-javascript-engine.ts](packages/plugin/src/default-javascript-engine.ts).
+Currently, we support JavaScript and Python (with some limitations) scripts.

+Almost system tasks (switch, while, lambda) that support expression input can be evaluated as a script.

 ### Logger Plugin